What is the College Horizons Scholars Pathway Program?

-What is the Mellon Foundation and why is it important to the Scholars Program?
+What is the Mellon Foundation and why is it important to the Scholars Pathway Program?

-How does the Scholars Program connect to College Horizons and Graduate Horizons?
+How does the Scholars Pathway Program connect to College Horizons and Graduate Horizons?

 Existing College Horizons programs reach Native students at two points: 11th and 12th graders preparing to apply to colleges, and college juniors and seniors preparing to apply to graduate or professional school.
 The Scholars Program will bridge these other efforts, creating a well-supported trajectory for college success that addresses the challenges Native students encounter in college, especially in their first two years.
 This comprehensive approach will enable College Horizons to build a more robust pathway of high-achieving Native students—increasing not only college completion, but accomplishment.
 In addition, Scholars will have reserved spots to participate in the Graduate Horizons program.

-How much does it cost to participate in the Scholars Program?
+How much does it cost to participate in the Scholars Pathway Program?

-How are students selected to participate in the Scholars Program?
+How are students selected to participate in the Scholars Pathway Program?

-The Scholars Program is open to College Horizons alumni that are graduating high school seniors, attending college in the fall and will be 18 years of age by the program start date.
-Students apply and are selected by College Horizons.
-30 students will be admitted whom the committee believes will benefit the most from the Scholars Program.
+The Scholars Pathway Program is open to College Horizons alumni.
+Students apply online and are selected by College Horizons.
+The SPP will accommodate up to 70 students for all four activities (20 for Transition to College, 20 for Introduction to Indigenous Research Methodologies, 10 for Pre-Graduate & Research Institute and 20 for Graduate Horizons).
+Students will be admitted whom the committee believes will benefit the most from the Scholars Pathway Program.

-What happens if a student is not selected to participate in Scholars Program?
+What happens if a student is not selected to participate in Scholars Pathway Program?

-Students not selected will be offered to receive the same wraparound advising from College Horizons to help them transition to college in their first year.
-Students should also research and consider their respective college or university’s summer bridge opportunities.
+Students not selected will be offered to receive the same wraparound advising from College Horizons to help them while in college.
+Students should also research and consider their respective college or university’s summer bridge or research opportunities.

-What does a typical day look like at the Scholars Program?
+What does a typical day look like at the Scholars Pathway Program?

 No, students will not receive any academic credit for the courses taken at Lawrence University.

-Do students have to stay on campus during the weekends?
+Do students have to stay on campus during the program?

-During the Scholars Program, all students must reside on the Lawrence University campus.
+During the Scholars Pathway Program, all students must reside on the college campus.
 If students have a prior commitment that falls during the Scholars Program, they should discuss the conflict with the Director of the Scholars Program.

-Who are the staff running the Scholars Program?
+Who are the staff running the Scholars Pathway Program?

 The Director of the Scholars Program (DSP) is the primary contact and program administrator, as well as an instructor for the co-curricular workshops.
-There will be up to three faculty professors who will be teaching the courses.
+There will be up to four faculty professors who will be teaching the courses.
 Two college student interns will support the DSP, professors and reside in the dormitory as residential advisors.
-In addition, there will be writing tutors, visiting scholars, lecturers and local tribal member guest speakers.
+In addition, there will be visiting scholars, lecturers and local guest speakers.

-Who can provide more information about the SP?
+Who can provide more information about the Scholars Pathway Program?

-All questions should be directed to Director of the Scholars Program Mikaela Crank Thinn: firstname.lastname@example.org
+All questions should be directed to Director of the Scholars Program Mikaela Crank: firstname.lastname@example.org